PennyLaneAI/pennylane/doc/introduction/importing_circuits.rst

     pl_op = qml.from_qiskit_op(qk_op)

-You can inspect both operators to make sure they match:
+We can inspect both operators to make sure they match:

 >>> qk_op
 SparsePauliOp(['II', 'XY'],